Hosta FAQs: Where do hostas come from?

 It will take about 6-8 weeks from bloom (pollination) for each pod to ripen.
 The pods will start to yellow after that, and eventually dry and split open.
 You’ll want to pick the pods before that happens, or tie a mesh (organza) bag over the pod to catch the seeds.
 If you picked the pods, you can carefully split them open to reveal the six chambers holding the seeds.
 Each seed is a small kernel at the end of a papery black wing.
 If the wings are white, the seeds are not good.
 I put the seeds from each pod into a paper coin envelope labeled with the parent hosta(s), date, etc. If you let them dry a few days, you can rub off the papery wing, as it is easier to plant only the kernels.
 I do this in the palm of one hand over a piece of waxed paper, as many as 20 at once.
 This lets you count the seeds more easily, as each wing may not have a seed kernel.
 One pod might make 30 or more seeds, although some might have only a few.
 See pictures of seed-cleaning here.

 To grow the seeds, you don’t have to wait if you don’t want to, although there is some evidence showing that a month in the fridge increases germination rates.
 I start mine in mid to late winter.
 Grow the seed in a sterile seed-starting mix, just covering the seeds.
 One innovative method hybridizers are now using is to make holes in the bottom of plastic drink cups (see below), which makes it easy to label each with the parent hosta(s); each cup can hold 15 seeds or so, and the cups fit easily into a tray for watering.
 Keep the soil barely moist.
 Most people cover them with a humidity dome, or, in the case of drink cups, a second smaller clear cup.
 If you’ve ever grown tomatoes from seed, it’s not very different.
 A warm (75 °F) place is best, or use a seed-starting heat mat.
 Germination takes from about 10–20 days.
 Hostas are monocots, meaning a single leaf appears first.
 Gently tuck in any sprouts that push themselves out of the mix.
 Continue to keep the soil moist but not wet.
 It is best to water the tray so they take up water from the bottom.
-After the seedlings have 2-3 leaves, you can feed with a weak water-soluble fertilizer.
+After the seedlings have 4-6 leaves, you can feed with a weak water-soluble fertilizer, and take off the humidity domes.

 That’s the basis of growing any hosta seed.
 The question is: which seeds are worth growing?
 For practice, any seed will do.
 Start with easy seeds from H. ‘Elegans’ or something similar.
 Then think about what interesting traits you’re looking for, and grow hostas with those traits.
 Then think about making crosses by transferring pollen from one hosta to another.
 You’re a hybridizer!
 Still, be aware that there are over 10,000 different named hostas out there, and you’ll have to work pretty hard to create something new and different.
 Serious hybridizers may grow 10,000 new hostas each year, and have hybridizing programs that are several generations deep, before they decide on introducing a new plant.